- Corporate privacy notice

 We are committed to protecting your privacy when you use our services.

 This Privacy Notice explains how we use personal information about you and how we protect your privacy in accordance with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) 2018.
-This notice applies to any activity involving our use of your personal data, for example, collecting, storing, sharing, and destroying.
+This notice applies to any activity involving our use of your personal data, for example, collecting, storing, sharing, and destroying it.

 What information we collect